-I represent diverse clients on a wide range of issues, which makes each day interesting and challenging.
+I represent diverse clients on a multitude of issues, which makes each day interesting and challenging.
 I enjoy getting to know our clients and building personal relationships with them—their problems become my problems, and I work closely with them to find creative solutions.

 Outside of my practice, I enjoy serving on the board for the North Carolina 4-H Endowment, an interest that came about from my time growing up on a dairy farm (I still own the farm today).
 I also enjoy playing golf and spending time outdoors.